 Your role will very much be determined by your own skills, experience and interests but primarily, you will be supporting the students with their work.

 The project is looking for volunteers who have hands-on experience in the film industry so that a balanced and detailed training can be given.
 Any of the following will be highly valued by the project: videographers, producers, scriptwriters, photographers or editors.
 You will be asked to send your CV/resume before being accepted onto this project and may also be asked to attend a Skype interview to discuss the specifics of the camp.
 Bring your passion for film and photography and inspire others!

 To empower students from an at risk youth centre

 Explore the region and interact with members of the local communities

-The camp is based in San Ignacio and works with local experts in.
-San Ignacio, referred to locally as Cayo.
-The town is a main tourist centre and there is plenty to do and see.
-The surrounding communities consist of a mix of creole, Maya and mestizo populations making it a fascinating place to visit.
+The camp is based in San Ignacio, also referred to locally as Cayo, and works with local experts.
+The town is the main tourist centre and there is plenty to do and see.
+The surrounding communities consist of a mix of Creole, Maya and Mestizo populations making it a fascinating place to visit.
 San Ignacio is a very attractive market town set among lovely tropical hills.
 You will have time to explore so make the most of your placement and add on a week or two extra, perhaps to do more volunteering in the film industry or to explore this amazing country.

 Details & Costs

 - Duration: 2 or 4 weeks

 - Cost: £1461 / $2556 for 2 weeks